-A Hummus Finale
+A Hummus Hangout

 After a lunch break in the gardens of Industry City in South Brooklyn, we came back together, each giving a brief introduction to ourselves and our projects for this LABA year.
-We are a group of visual artists, singers, writers, dancers, composers and actors and the projects reflected our diversity: a clown show, a collection of cemetery maps, a seder using Negro spirituals and slave narratives, etc. But all the projects were united by theme, and we were united by fellowship, especially as we traipsed downstairs to the industrial kitchen of Colson’s Bakery & Patisserie, where we had our lesson in hummus-making.
+We are a group of visual artists, singers, writers, dancers, composers and actors and the projects reflected our diversity: a clown show, a collection of cemetery maps, a seder using Negro spirituals and slave narratives.
+But all the projects were united by theme, and we were united by fellowship, especially as we traipsed downstairs to the industrial kitchen of Colson’s Bakery & Patisserie, where we had our lesson in hummus-making.

 Noam brought around citric acid for the lemon flavoring and salt, advising us to sprinkle a little at a time—to not overpower the dish.
-We doused with water to thin the concoction, while imbibing our own cups of grapefruit juice and Arak (Arabic for “perspiration”), adding to the jolly camaraderie of making a meal together.
+We doused with water to thin the concoction, while imbibing our own cups of grapefruit juice and arak (Arabic for “perspiration”), adding to the jolly camaraderie of making a meal together.

 When the tahini came around, a spirited debate broke out among the Israelis in our midst about which was the superior brand.
-Noam was firmly in favor of Hayona (“the dove”), while Stav, a Fellow to my left, did not have much time to defend her choice of Har Bracha Grizim before we were on to the next task.
+Noam was firmly in favor of Hayona (“the dove”), while Stav, a fellow to my left, did not have much time to defend her choice of Har Bracha Grizim before we were on to the next task.

 And after piping-hot bread came out of the oven (remember: we were in a bakery kitchen), we stacked the pitas atop our bowls of hummus, filed out to the courtyard, congregated around one long table together and dug in, happy to feel accomplished and be as one.

 It was not so very different from my 2nd grade experience of peanut-butter-making.
 And it synthesized the best qualities of LABA—fellowship, good spirits (in both senses of the word), and intentional effort—a harbinger of a sweet year to come.